 George has published a number of articles about Wallace and co-edited the book Natural Selection and Beyond: The Intellectual Legacy of Alfred Russel Wallace.
-He was the Historical Consultant for Bill Bailey’s Jungle Hero, an award-winning two-part BBC series about Wallace, and he recently helped the Folio Society produce the first ‘deluxe’ edition of Wallace’s famous travelogue The Malay Archipelago.
-Most importantly for you, he loves to share his childlike enthusiasm for all things nature.
-Just look at his face as he holds up a rare giant coconut crab for observation! (above).
+He was the Historical Consultant for Bill Bailey’s Jungle Hero, an award-winning two-part BBC series about Wallace, and he helped the Folio Society produce the first ‘deluxe’ edition of Wallace’s famous travelogue The Malay Archipelago.
+Most importantly for you, he loves to share his childlike enthusiasm for natural history.

 In May 2023 he had the honour of being elected President of the General Section of the British Science Association's (BSA) Science Festival for 2023.
 Past Former Presidents of this section include luminaries such as Douglas Adams, Jonathan Miller, Roger Bannister.
 Wallace was President of the Biology Section of the BSA (then called the British Association for the Advancement of Science) in 1876.